Huangya Pass

 Huangyaguan or Huangya Pass (黄崖关 (黃崖關, Huángyáguān, Yellow Cliff Pass)) is a small section of the Great Wall of China located in the north of Jizhou District, Tianjin municipality, approximately 78 mi north of urban Tianjin city.
 The site lies on a steep and abrupt mountain ridge.

-Huangyaguan was originally built over 1400 years ago in the Northern Qi dynasty and reinforced with brick walls in the Ming dynasty.
-In 1984, major repair work has been performed on over 3 kilometres of the wall including on 20 water towers and 1 water pass.
+Huangyaguan was originally built over 1400 years ago in the Northern Qi dynasty and reinforced with brick walls during the Ming dynasty.
+In 1984, major repair work was performed on over 3 kilometres of the wall including on 20 water towers and 1 water pass.
 The pass is a major tourist attraction within Tianjin and was listed as a site of relics protection in 1986.
-Recent found drawings on the walls showed the builders of the wall smoked cones for every metre of the wall they completed.